lexiolvsu/SparklecareNotifier/README.md

 # SparklecareNotifier
 Notifies you everytime a new Sparklecare update/volume is available.

-Please install Python and execute the `pip install requests beautifulsoup4 win10toast` command before running.
+If you're running this in a command-line enviroment, please install Python and execute the `pip install requests beautifulsoup4 win10toast` command before running.